Buildings | Hagerstown Community College

 Athletic, Recreation and Community Center

 The Athletic, Recreation and Community Center (ARCC) was completed in 1988.
 The facility has a seating capacity of 5,230.
 In addition to sporting events, the ARCC accommodates large cultural, community, and social events.
 The building also houses the HCC Fitness Center and the Washington County Recreation Commission.
-Outdoor athletic facilities consist of tennis courts, a baseball field, a softball field, an eight lane all-weather track, a soccer field, and a cross-country running/jogging course.
+Outdoor athletic facilities consist of tennis courts, a baseball field, a softball field, soccer fields, an eight-lane all-weather track, a soccer field, and a cross-country running/jogging course.

 Athletic, Recreation and Community Center